Q100068: Using the Bug Tracker

 - My Support menu, under 'Submit a Request' by selecting 'I want to report a product bug'

-Using the bug reporting from is preferred over email since it ensures that the bug report is captured in a consistent way.
+Using the bug reporting form is preferred over email since it ensures that the bug report is captured in a consistent way.
 Ultimately, this helps us capture the information needed to reproduce the problem quickly, and allows us to make the bug report available in our system for you and other users faster.

 Once a bug is received by the Support team, we will attempt to reproduce the issue, based on the information and reproduction steps you have provided us.